Optimizing Pessimism in Dynamic Treatment Regimes: A Bayesian Learning Approach: BAYESIAN LEARNING WITH PESSIMISM

 \subsection{Basic Idea: Offline Contextual Bandit}

-As discussed earlier, the success of the pessimism-based algorithms relies crucially on the uniform uncertainty quantification on the $Q$-function estimation.
+As discussed earlier, the success of the pessimism-based methods relies crucially on the uniform uncertainty quantification of the $Q$-function estimation.
 Existing solutions require a hyperparameter to properly quantify the degree of pessimism, whereas the choice of such a parameter can be difficult.
-To address this challenge, and to make the pessimism idea more generally applicable in offline setting, we propose a data-driven procedure and derive the uniform uncertainty quantification without neither requiring specific models nor tuning the degree of pessimism when searching the optimal decision rules.
-We first illustrate our idea through a single-stage contextual bandit problem in this section, and discuss the dynamic setting for obtaining DTRs in the later section.
+To address this challenge, and to make the pessimism approach more generally applicable in the offline setting, we propose a data-driven procedure and derive the uniform uncertainty quantification, without requiring specific models or tuning the degree of pessimism when searching for the optimal decision rules.
+We first illustrate our idea through a single-stage contextual bandit problem in this section, and discuss the dynamic setting of dynamic treatment regimes in the next section.

 Suppose we observe the data $\mathcal{D}_n = \{s_i,a_i,r_i\}_{i=1}^n$.
-Motivated by Thompson sampling, we propose to model the conditional reward distribution given the state-action pair by $p(r|s,a,w)$ and estimate the model parameter $w\in \mathbb{R}^p$ under a Bayesian framework.
-Specifically, we first apply BML to obtain the posterior distribution $p(\wbf | \mathcal{D}_n)$ and construct a credible set $\mathcal{W}$ given the posterior, such that $P(\wbf \in \mathcal{W} | \mathcal{D}_n) \geq 1 - \alpha$ where $1-\alpha \in (0, 1)$ is the user-specified coverage rate, which usually takes the fixed value of 0.9 or 0.95.
+Motivated by Thompson sampling, we propose to model the conditional reward distribution given the state-action pair by $p(r|s,a,w)$, and estimate the model parameter $w\in \mathbb{R}^p$ under a Bayesian framework.
+Specifically, we first apply BML to obtain the posterior distribution $p(\wbf | \mathcal{D}_n)$, and construct a credible set $\mathcal{W}$ given the posterior, such that $P(\wbf \in \mathcal{W} | \mathcal{D}_n) \geq 1 - \alpha$, where $1-\alpha \in (0, 1)$ is the user-specified coverage rate, which usually takes the fixed value of 0.9 or 0.95.
 Next, instead of choosing an action that maximizes the conditional mean function